pbrisbin/cabal-test-hunit/README.md

 **DEPRECATED**: I no longer use this, and very much prefer HSpec.
 Therefore:

 - You will see no active development here, though I'm happy to merge PRs
-- I will not be publishing this to Hackage, though I'd be with someone else doing so
+- I will not be publishing this to Hackage, though I'd be fine with someone else doing so

 ## Installation